-A multicenter retrospective study performed revealed improvement in renal function in cases of early prompt corticosteroid administration after diagnosis and removal of drugs.
-It showed complete recovery in about 54% of people that received steroid treatment as compared to only 33% with no steroid treatment.
-Also, the need for chronic dialysis is more i.e., up to 44% in the no corticosteroid treatment group compared to only 4% in the steroid-treated patient group.
-Another retrospective study demonstrated a comparison between non-steroid conservative therapy and steroid therapy did not show significant differences in the outcome on the basis of evaluation and monitoring of serum creatine level follow-up at 1, 6, and 12 months.
-In contrast, a prospective study of corticosteroid therapy in children having idiopathic or TIN and uveitis syndrome produced prompt recovery of TIN, especially in more severe disease.
-However, renal function did not vary significantly in control and study groups after 6 months of follow-up.
-Whereas, patients who did not receive steroids immediately after removal of culprit have higher baseline creatine levels.
+A multicenter retrospective study revealed improvement in renal function in cases of early prompt corticosteroid administration after diagnosis and removal of drugs.
+It showed complete recovery in about 54% of people who received steroid treatment compared to only 33% with no steroid treatment.
+Also, the need for chronic dialysis is more, i.e., up to 44% in the no corticosteroid treatment group compared to only 4% in the steroid-treated patient group.
+Another retrospective study comparing non-steroid conservative therapy and steroid therapy did not show significant differences in the outcome based on evaluation and monitoring of serum creatine levels at 1, 6, and 12 months.
+In contrast, a prospective study of corticosteroid therapy in children having idiopathic TIN and uveitis syndrome produced prompt recovery of TIN, especially in more severe diseases.
+However, renal function did not vary significantly in control and study groups after six months of follow-up.
+Whereas patients who did not receive steroids immediately after removal of the culprit have higher baseline creatine levels.
 The most widely used regimen is methylprednisolone (IV 250-500 mg), followed by prednisone 1 mg/kg/day.

 Acute Tubular Necrosis

 It is the most common cause of acute renal failure characterized by tubular cell necrosis for various reasons, such as ischemia, toxins such as aminoglycosides, heavy metals, urate, radiocontrast dye, ethylene glycol, etc. In addition, clinical manifestations like oliguria, metabolic acidosis, elevated BUN and creatinine, and electrolyte imbalance are similar to TIN.